gregjan/Warmok/README.md

 Warmok Tool Kit
 ===============

-A multi-player online strategy game service based on the Eclipse Modelling Framework (EMF)
+A multi-player turn-based strategy game kit based on the Eclipse Modelling Framework (EMF)

 The Warmok Tool Kit (WTK) is a game hosting service inspired by turn-based strategy games developed and played by the Meekmok Collective.
 It is named for the Warmok, a specific rule set that we played with the utmost enthusiasm.